-The HP hot key for RELOAD the OS is , F11 on mine, power on , tap, F11 (older PCs use F10) MY OS IS windows 10, what is yours, know what you have first.
+The HP hot key for RELOAD the OS is , F11 on mine, power on , tap, F11 (older HP PCs usee F10)

-Go to HP.com and get the Media kits to reload the HP software, on any HDD that was dead or replaced.
-Hit the back button (or here) for more facts on Blue screen failures.
-Blue is WINDOWS failures.
+Go to HP.com and get the OS recovery Media kits to reload the HP software, on any HDD that was dead or replaced. ( only sold 3 year or new says HP)

 If you see this, it's not a dead screen at all.

-Here is the first BIOS page, that lets you go to all BIOS pages, inside the FIRMWARE ROM.
+Here is the first BIOS page, that lets you go to all BIOS pages, inside the FIRMWARE EEPROM.

-Exception 1: USB ports are hot switchable as is the EsATA PORT.(BY DESIGN)
+Exception 1: USB ports are fully hot switchable as is the eSATA PORT.(BY DESIGN)

 Almost all electronics have huge capacitors inside, that hold a powerful damaging potential charge and ignoring this one fact, many folks (noobs) blow up good parts in the PC.

 If you like to swap PCI cards like crazy ignoring those hot power pins you will blow up that Card ,the MOBO or both.
 Just unplug the PC and push POWER Button for 10 seconds or more.
 The play card swapper.A